MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-task-checklists.md

 ## Q & A

-### Q: If I manage bugs with tasks, can I add bugs as a checklist to a requirment?
+### Q: If I manage bugs with tasks, can I add bugs as a checklist to a requirement?
 **A:** No. Task checklists only support the task work item type.